 If you're out buying one, you must look for a cantaloupe that is firm, heavy, and symmetrical.
 Make sure there are no soft spots or bruising on the outer shell.

 They're supposed to look bright on the outside and are sweet and juicy on the inside when in season.
 Otherwise, they might be hard on the outside and bland on the inside.

 Types of Cantaloupe for Everyone

 When you find the right one, you could dice it or slice it.
 They're meant to be consumed when still fresh.
 These fruits go really well with papayas, pineapples, and mangoes.
 You can also slice them thin and add them to lemonade or ice tea.

-If you're making a smoothie, you can combine them with pineapples, fresh or frozen strawberries, and unsweetened Greek yogurt.
+If you're making a smoothie, you can combine them with pineapples, fresh or frozen strawberries, any types of guava, and unsweetened Greek yogurt.
 Here’s something else.
 You can also make salsa with them by adding them to papaya, mango, jalapeño, red peppers, and chipotle peppers.

 And then there are fruit kebabs.
 That is correct.
 Combine them with honeydew melons and strawberry and serve with a yogurt dip.
 If you find one of the good types of cantaloupe, bring it home because there is so much to enjoy while being nutritionally mindful.